dapr/docs/daprdocs/content/en/operations/monitoring/tracing/supported-tracing-backends/jaeger.md

 ```

 ### Viewing Traces
-To view traces, in your browser go to http://localhost:16686 and you will see the Jaeger UI.
+To view traces, in your browser go to http://localhost:16686 to see the Jaeger UI.

 ## Configure Kubernetes
 The following steps shows you how to configure Dapr to send distributed tracing data to Jaeger running as a container in your Kubernetes cluster, how to view them.